matloff/FarewellAddress/Address.md

 We are not serving our lower division programming students well.
 We are stressing syntax and semantics much more than what should be the focus, which is the building of strong programming muscles.

-Thus I recommend Python as a first language, due to it's not being strongly-typed.
+Thus I recommend Python as a first language, due to its not being strongly-typed.
 Variable types are distractions from developing algorithms.